Tuesday 21 May 2024

 He has guided me in my own health journey as we have discovered his intolerances to gluten (makes him feel emotional, edgy and adrenal) and dairy (he loses his sense of smell and feels generally mucousy).
 He self regulates because he knows how those foods make him feel.
 He happily supplements with certain vitamins and minerals because they support his central nervous system, well, his whole system.

-He is sensitive to drugs, clearing them slowly, so we weaned him off the steroids and asthma medication that he was given after his near-death experience, instead focusing on a varied, organic, seasonal diet, clean water and clean body products: basically a nutrient-rich, low-toxin lifestyle.
+He is sensitive to drugs, clearing them slowly, so I weaned him off the steroids and asthma medication that he was given after his near-death experience, instead focusing on a varied, organic, seasonal diet, filtered water and clean body products: basically a nutrient-rich, low-toxin lifestyle.
 Moving to the countryside helped enormously - he never suited city living.
-Home education saved him in other ways - he got to explore his passions and go at his own pace.
-We massively reduced his stress burden which is paramount in healing.
+Home education saved him in other ways: he got to explore his passions and go at his own pace.
+This massively reduced his stress burden which is paramount in healing.

 As a result he is no longer governed by OCD, recovers from colds faster than anyone I know and is a gregarious seeker of fun; an extrovert with enormous confidence.
 A sensitive, intelligent and wise child, he has reached adulthood intact and is fully living his potential.
 This could have been a very different story.